 That’s not to say that instruments are left out – they emerge in an impressively stereo-like way from either side of the singer.
 It’s rather sophisticated and natural in that regard.

 The One’s weight makes for deep, solid bass for a speaker this size, and there’s enough rhythm to just about keep up with Trivium’s Pull Harder On The Strings Of Your Martyr, and enough tonal shading to make the most of Flea’s finest Red Hot Chili Peppers basslines.

 Treble is crisp and clear, but treads a fine line between excitement and harshness.
 You’ll occasionally notice the odd sharp edge or hint of sibilance, but it’s not enough to be bothersome.
 More often, it’s simply clear and sparkly.

+The One isn’t the only way to add voice Alexa to a Sonos system either – you can add an Echo or Echo Dot to your multi-room system, which brings with it the ability to send music to your Sonos speakers.
 That’s not as neat, though, as you need to specify which room or speaker you want to listen on.
 A system comprised of Sonos Ones, on the other hand, will respond based on proximity – unless you instruct otherwise.

 Despite its age and the fact that it has a successor in the Era 100, the Sonos One remains one of the best smart speakers on the market.